 I'm so crushed that when I start to run, my gums get mounted.
 I can barely run because my twins are like rocks, so when I come out of the pits I have to stop and stretch out my twins on a kerb, while I watch the group I've been pedalling with walk away.

-I continue walking and I slow down to 4:30min/km, still with my legs quite stiff.
-I need one kilometre to start feeling my legs and I start to increase my pace progressively.
-But at each turn of the circuit I receive a "warning" again.
+I continue the march and lower the pace to 4:30min/km, still with quite stiff legs.
+I need a kilometer to start feeling the legs and I start to increase the pace progressively.
+But at every turn of the loop I was getting a "warning" again.

 As I was about to complete the last lap I started to catch up with competitors I got off the bike.
 At least I have podio recover the distance given at the beginning, although having lost some time because of the inconvenience.
 I give up the idea of pressing on the finish line (which was in a slight slope) and lose two positions, but I prefer that option to being blocked with a pull a few meters away, and it is not that I am playing the podio.